-Part of the fun of solo travel is not quite knowing where you'll end up, or with whom - a local family, a religious congregation, a friendly charity, a research station.
-The good news is that you'll be spoilt for choice, even at the budget end of the price range.
+For me, part of the fun of solo travel is not quite knowing where you'll end up – with a local family, a religious congregation, a friendly charity, a research station.
+And that's part of the fun of discovery when you travel.

 Hotels are the most common accommodation by far, our default search when we're going somewhere.
 They're safe for solo women, and easy to book.
 They also tend to be the most expensive type of accommodation so do yourself a favor and don't pay full price.
 I was recently looking at a hotel in Amsterdam and on their website the cost per night was €130, but on HotelsCombined it was €90 - that's the advantage of a comparative booking engine that scours the web and gets you the best price.